JosephDamon/Ethical-Hacking-Scripts/README.md

 All tools and scripts in this repository are intended for ethical use in network security assessments and penetration testing only.
 Users are responsible for adhering to local laws and regulations regarding network scanning and security testing.
 The creators and contributors of this repository do not condone unauthorized or malicious use of these tools.

 Thank you for visiting the `Ethical-Hacking-Scripts` repository.
-Your contributions and feedback are greatly appriciated!